Rangers 'heartbroken' by Eintracht Frankfurt in Europa League final shootout as Ramsey misses penalty attempt | Goal.com

 Rangers 'heartbroken' by Eintracht Frankfurt in Europa League final shootout as Ramsey misses penalty attempt

-Eintracht Frankfurt won the Europa League final against Rangers on Wednesday in a shootout as Aaron Ramsey missed his attempt.
+Eintracht Frankfurt won the Europa League final against Rangers on Wednesday in a shootout as Aaron Ramsey's attempt down the middle was blocked by the legs of goalkeeper Kevin Trapp.

 With the victory, Frankfurt secured automatic qualification to the 2022-23 Champions League group stage.